Laragear/Refine/README.md

 php artisan make:refiner ArticleRefiner --model
 ```

 You will receive a refiner extending the base `ModelRefiner`.
-Here you should set the relations, columns, sums, and order the refiner should use to validate the URL query.
+Here you should set the relations, columns, sums, and order the refiner should use to validate the URL parameters values.
+This way you can have control on which columns or relations are permitted to be set in the query.

 ```php
 namespace App\Http\Refiners;